Cabinet of the United Kingdom: Importance

-Cabinet ministers, like all ministers, are appointed and may be dismissed by the monarch without notice or reason, on the advice of the prime minister.
+Cabinet ministers, like all ministers, are appointed and may be dismissed by the monarch without notice or reason, generally on the advice of the prime minister.
 The allocation and transfer of responsibilities between ministers and departments is also generally at the prime minister's discretion.
 The Cabinet has always been led by the prime minister, whose originally unpaid office as such is traditionally described as merely primus inter pares (first among equals), but today the prime minister is the preeminent head of government, with the effective power to appoint and dismiss Cabinet ministers and to control the Cabinet's agenda.
 The extent to which the Government is collegial varies with political conditions and individual personalities.

 The Cabinet is the ultimate decision-making body of the executive within the Westminster system of government in traditional constitutional theory.
 This interpretation was originally put across in the work of 19th-century constitutionalists such as Walter Bagehot, who described the Cabinet as the "efficient secret" of the British political system in his book The English Constitution.
 The political and decision-making authority of the cabinet has been gradually reduced over recent decades, with some claiming its role has been usurped by a "prime ministerial" government.
 In the modern political era, the prime minister releases information concerning the ministerial ranking in the form of a list detailing the seniority of all Cabinet ministers.

-The centralisation of the Cabinet in the early 20th century enhanced the power of the prime minister, who moved from being the primus inter pares of the Asquith Cabinets of 1906 onwards, to the dominating figures of David Lloyd George, Stanley Baldwin, and Winston Churchill.

 The Institute for Government claims that the reduced number of full Cabinet meetings signifies "that the role of Cabinet as a formal decision-making body has been in decline since the war."
 This view has been contradicted by Vernon Bogdanor, a British constitutional expert, who claims that "the Cabinet has, in fact, been strengthened by the decline in full meetings, as it allows more matters to be transferred to cabinet committees.
 Thus, business is done more efficiently."

 Most prime ministers have had a so-called "kitchen cabinet" consisting of their own trusted advisers who may be Cabinet members but are often non-cabinet trusted personal advisers on their own staff.
 In recent governments, generally from Margaret Thatcher, and especially in that of Tony Blair, it has been reported that many or even all major decisions have been made before cabinet meetings.
 This suggestion has been made by former ministers including Clare Short and Chris Smith, in the media, and was made clear in the Butler Review, where Blair's style of "sofa government" was censured.